 Top tip: Carry cash!
 In Singapore, many small shops and hawker centre stalls don't accept credit cards, so always ensure you have some cash handy.

 Once your accounts are linked, you can transfer money safely and instantly between them, at real-time exchange rates.
-It's a free service for HSBC Jade and HSBC Premier customers, and the fee is waived in some countries for HSBC Advance customers.
+It's a free service for HSBC Premier customers, and the fee is waived in some countries for HSBC Advance customers.

 Low income tax makes Singapore an attractive place to work but different rules may apply based on your tax residency status.
 The Inland Revenue Authority of Singapore website is the best place for you to find information on anything tax related, such as basic guides for new taxpayers, Stamp and Estate Duty tax, and GST (Goods and Services Tax).